 Chase offers lots of flexibility for cardholders to combine their Ultimate Rewards.
-You can combine URs from all of your different cards into one.
-And you can also transfer URs between you and another member of your household.
-Below, we cover the basics of how to combine your URs.
+You can combine Ultimate Rewards from all of your different cards into one, and also transfer them between you and another member of your household.
+Below, we cover the basics of how to combine your Ultimate Rewards.

 Chase offers a lot of cards that earn valuable Ultimate Rewards.
-To be able to transfer URs to Chase's transfer partners, you need to have a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred card.
-Without having at least one of these three cards, you can only redeem your URs for cash back.
+To be able to transfer Ultimate Rewards to Chase's transfer partners, you need to have a Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred card.
+Without having at least one of these three cards, you can only redeem your Ultimate Rewards for cash back.

-Many of Chase's other credit cards also earn URs, like the Chase Freedom Flex, the Chase Ink Cash, and the Chase Ink Unlimited.
+Many of Chase's other credit cards also earn Ultimate Rewards, like the Chase Freedom Flex, Chase Freedom Unlimited, Chase Ink Cash, and Chase Ink Unlimited.
 But to redeem points earned on these cards with airline or hotel partners, you have to transfer to either a Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred.

 As regular readers know, transferring points to airline and hotel partners gives you the most value for your points.
 Ultimate Rewards, like other transferable points currencies, offer a lot of flexibility and outsized value compared to airline miles or hotel points.

 Until 2021, you could connect your Chase cards with another member of your household's own card via Chase's website.
 Unfortunately, that is no longer the case.
 Now, you have to call the number on the back of your Chase card to add a new card from someone within your household.
-Make sure to have the person's credit card number and other basic information with you when you call Chase.
+You and that other member of your household will need to be present with your respective Chase cards on hand.

-After earning URs across your different Chase cards, you will want to combine them into your or your P2's Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred.
+After earning Ultimate Rewards across your different Chase cards, you will want to combine them into your or your P2's Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred.
 This is pretty straightforward and you can do it as often as you want online.